 But what are some examples of soft lighting in film?
 How does hard lighting in film affect the final product?
-Making sure you know all this and more can go a long way in improving your overall filmmaking skills.
+Making sure you know all this and more can go a long way in improving your overall filmmaking skills, especially if you're working independently without the support of a video production company.
 In this guide, we’ll take a closer look at the following to help you better understand hard and soft lighting in film.

 - What Is Hard Lighting in Film?

 - When You Should Use Hard Lighting

 - How to Use Hard Lighting in Film

 - How to Use Soft Lighting in Film

 - Hard Lighting Vs. Soft Lighting: An Overview

 Aptly named, hard lighting is a form of bright, focused lighting that’s utilised to cast hard, defined shadows across the surface of the subject.
 A great way to envision this is if you’re taking a picture of someone standing directly in the sunlight.
 If you’re taking a picture where the sun is hitting them from an angle, you’ll notice that there are hard shadows being cast across their face.
 This is an excellent example that will help you better understand what hard lighting is and when you might see it in some of your favourite films.